 This cinnamon roll icing is made without cream cheese and is incredibly easy to make!
 If you’re avoiding cream cheese, I realize there is a good chance that you are avoiding dairy as well, so this recipe is made with that in mind.

 If I have one guilty pleasure, it is cinnamon rolls.

-I may love them almost as much as my Mom’s incredible dairy free pumpkin pie, but that is a gilt free pleasure because I love it too much to feel guilt about indulging in it.
+I may love them almost as much as my mom’s incredible dairy free pumpkin pie, but that is a guilt free pleasure because I love it too much to feel guilt about indulging in it.